-The Damned Story: When it comes to castles in Connecticut, it is often thought that the list starts with and ends with Gillette Castle in East Haddam -- well, that's what I thought for years.
-As it turns out, there's another lesser-known castle in the state, one that probably doesn't merit the recognition or visitations quite simply because it has fallen into disrepair.
+The Damned Story: When it comes to castles in Connecticut, it is often thought that the list starts with and ends with Gillette Castle in East Haddam.
+Well, that’s what we thought for years.
+As it turns out, there’s another lesser-known castle in the state, one that probably doesn’t merit the recognition or visitations quite simply because it has fallen into disrepair.

 As you might imagine, in its heyday, the castle was quite the showplace.
 The three-story structure had 17 rooms, including nine bedrooms, a library and a billiard room.
 (No mention if there was a secret passage from the study to the kitchen, or if anything untoward happened to Colonel Mustard with a candlestick.)
 Although the exterior was fashioned from local stone, the interior wood was all imported from Italy.
 Apparently the entire castle was also capable of producing its own electricity.